bobleesj/python-cv-template/README.md

 ## How to customize my CV?

 `cv.py` is the source of truth for the CV.
-If you want to add more entries, you just need to modifiy `.json` files under `data`.
+If you want to add more entries, you just need to modify `.json` files under `data`.

 ## How to receive support